Or for more information:

 • 3% have goals written down

 So why is it so important to have clear goals?
-If you’re collaborating with a large number of different people, they will all have their own objectives to meet, whether organisational or project related.
-If their focus is solely on these, they may overlook your project’s main objective.
+If you’re collaborating with many different people, they will all have their objectives to meet, whether organisational or project related.
+They may overlook your project’s main objective if their focus is solely on these.

-What you want to try and do, is ensure that everyone is working towards the same common goal.
-Not an easy task I know!
+What you want to is ensure that everyone is working towards the same common goal.
+I know this is not an easy task!

-You should make this clear at the beginning of the project and use it as a way of keeping everyone on track when they’re working closely together.
+You should make this clear at the beginning of the project and use it to keep everyone on track when they’re working closely together.

 SMART GOALS